 Today, the BSSA remains a strong and active association within the State of Wisconsin.
 Meetings and training sessions are held quarterly, throughout the state.
 In February, the BSSA will meet in Madison, WI where the Sheriffs training will focus on State and Federal resources available to assist the Office of Sheriff.
 For the remainder of the year, the BSSA plans to meet in May, August and December.
 Each meeting and training session will be designed to help individual Sheriffs serve the citizens they are elected to protect.

-The current officers of the BSSA are: President, Sheriff David Kaminski of Rusk County, 1st Vice-President, Sheriff Brent Oleson of Juneau County, 2nd Vice-President, Sheriff Kim Gaffney of Marquette County, Past President, Sheriff Steve Michek of Iowa Ciounty, Secretary, Sheriff Todd Nehls of Dodge County, Treasurer, Sheriff John Gossage of Brown County.
+The current officers of the BSSA are: President, Sheriff David Kaminski of Rusk County, 1st Vice-President, Sheriff Brent Oleson of Juneau County, 2nd Vice-President, Sheriff Kim Gaffney of Marquette County, Past President, Sheriff Steve Michek of Iowa Ciounty, Secretary, Sheriff Matt Joski of Kewaunee County, Treasurer, Sheriff John Gossage of Brown County.

 Within the past couple of years, the BSSA has developed a Sheriffs resource data base called Sheriffs Helping Sheriffs.
 This secure records system allows all Wisconsin Sheriffs access to valuable information specific to each Sheriffs personnel and equipment resources.
 In the event of a local or regional emergency, Sheriffs in the impacted area have immediate access to area resource information.